At GolfGarb we are a small team focussed on the quality of what we do. This extends in equal measure to our

 While browsing our fabulous collections, keep an eye out for the following eco-ranges and technologies.
 We will always list them in our product descriptions and fabric information:

-Galvin Green - Perpetual ( Yarn created from recycled bottles.
-Currently just in their SS20 collection headbands, but more is promised in coming seasons! ).
-Many of the SS20 pieces are Bluesign® approved, ensuring they are manufactured in a responsible and sustainable manner.
+Galvin Green - Perpetual ( yarn created from recycled bottles ) appears in their Insula range.
+The majority of their clothing is Bluesign® approved, ensuring it is manufactured in a responsible and sustainable manner.
 Click here for more information on Bluesign®.
-A number of their new waterproofs also utilise a PFC free water repellent treatment.
+A number of their waterproofs also utilise a PFC free water repellent treatment.
 The OEKO-TEX 100 rating, similar to the Bluesign system, gives you certainty that every component has been tested and cleared for harmful substances and works above basic international standards.
 Find out more here.
 This has brought the new Ventil8 PLUS polos into the sustainable mix.

 Röhnisch - Their goal is to use 100% sustainable fabrics by 2025.
-Look out for the logo indicating the item is from their Better Choice Range ( Recycled polyester, recycled polyamide, Econyl (from ocean fishing nets), organic cotton, biodegradable membrane (laminate), 100% fluorocarbon-free, RDS down standard ).
-They have also made it their policy to use no fur or leather and to use non mulesing wool.
+Look out for the logo indicating the item is from their Sustainable Choice Range ( Recycled polyester, recycled polyamide, Econyl, organic cotton, biodegradable membrane (laminate), 100% fluorocarbon-free, RDS down standard ).
 Even the hangtags are made with recycled paper and printed with soy-based ink.
 They apply this world-supporting approach across their business, from transportation to work with a charity in India.

 If you would like to learn more about the sustainable policies adopted by some of our key brands you can read on here...